Safety Officer, Line

 - Model leadership values and principles.
 Provide positive influence.
 Emphasize teamwork.

-Perform Safety Officer, Line-Specific Duties
+Perform Safety Officer, Line-Specific Responsibilities

 - Correct unsafe acts or conditions through the regular line of authority, although direct intervention will be used to immediately correct a dangerous situation.